 However, when practically applied and tested on massive programs like AAA games and video editing software, there’s not much of a difference.

 This is where the i9 outshines the i7 faster performance and little to no lag.
+Check out the differences between core i5 and i7 processor.

 In conclusion, if you are a digital artist, or your work revolves around CPU heavy usages like 3D modeling, Compositing, Game designing, etc., then the Intel Core i9 is the way to go.